f-droid/fdroid-website/_pages/about.md

 ### Contributors

-The F-Droid project was founded in 2010 by Ciaran Gultnieks, and is brought to you by at least (if your name is missing, it’s a mistake and you should let us know!) the following people:
+The F-Droid project was founded in 2010 by Ciaran Gultnieks, and is brought to you by at least the following people:

 * Laura Arjona
 * Ben Arnold